yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

              }
          }
      ```
+2. An administrator adds API access on the application(s) for each API they wish to subscribe to.
-2. A consumer initiates the subscription in AMPLIFY Central:
+3. A consumer initiates the subscription in AMPLIFY Central:

    1. Open an AMPLIFY Catalog item.
    2. Click **Subscribe**.
-   3. Enter the Team and API Manager Application name (created in Step 1). **Warning**: The names must match.
-Otherwise, the subscription will fail.
+   3. Select the Team and API Manager Application name (created in Step 1) for which you want to subscribe. **WARNING**: The subscription will fail if you select an application for which no APIs have been given access.
 For additional information, see [Manage AMPLIFY Catalog subscriptions.](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/manage_subscriptions/index.html)

-3. The Discovery Agent receives the subscription event:
+4. The Discovery Agent receives the subscription event:

    * If subscription status: **Subscribing...**